H4HWV2011/msjarvis-public-docs/thesis/32-fractal-optimization-and-dgms.md

 ## 32.1 Role of Per-Service Optimizers

-Each optimizer is attached to a specific service or narrow cluster of services:
+Each optimizer is attached to a specific service or narrow cluster of services, effectively sitting “on the edge” between that component and its neighbors.

 - Local focus:
   - Rather than trying to redesign the entire system at once, each unit concentrates on improving one part of the workflow, such as a router, a retrieval pattern, or a particular analysis job.
 - Connector function:
   - By learning better ways to pass information between its attached service and neighboring components, each unit acts as a connector that can refine flows across boundaries.
-  - Examples include optimizers attached to retrieval routes, live-cycle jobs, and integration routines such as the cooperative and web platform connectors described in the preceding chapter.
-  - Examples include optimizers attached to retrieval routes, live-cycle jobs, and integration routines such as the cooperative and web platform connectors described in the preceding chapter.
+  - Examples include optimizers attached to retrieval routes, live-cycle jobs, and integration routines such as cooperative and web platform connectors described in the preceding chapter.
 - Archive of variants:
   - Over time, each optimizer builds up a small collection of candidate configurations or workflows for its area, along with basic performance information.

-This distributed arrangement allows many parts of the system to be explored in parallel.
+This distributed arrangement allows many parts of the system to be explored in parallel while keeping each optimizer’s scope narrow and interpretable.

 ## 32.2 Three-Stage Improvement Cycle

-Each optimizer follows a recurring three-stage cycle:
+Each optimizer follows a recurring three-stage cycle that mirrors a propose–test–select pattern.

 - Observation:
   - Collect traces of how its attached service has been performing, including inputs, outputs, timings, and evaluator scores.